pypyr-scheduler/pypyr-scheduler-server/README.md

 ### Development / Testing

 Run `python -m pyrsched`.
-Browse to [http://localhost:8090/ui/](http://localhost:8090/ui/).
-New pipelines have to be present in the `pipelines` directory first before adding them.
-This will likely change in the future, you'll be able to upload them using the restful interface.
+Browse to [http://localhost:5000/ui/](http://localhost:5000/ui/).
+This uses the builtin webserver from Flask, which is not recommended for production use.

 ### Production deployment

 For example, the command line for `uwsgi` would look like follows:

-    uwsgi --http 127.0.0.1:3031 --wsgi-file pyrsched/wsgi.py --callable app --enable-threads
+    uwsgi --http 127.0.0.1:3031 -w pyrsched.wsgi --enable-threads

 The switch `--enable-threads` is necessary, if you intend to use the `apscheduler.executors.pool:ThreadPoolExecutor` (which is default).